 Law 3 of 2008 under Article 28 requires the following documents from an applicant:

-years (without leaving the country) the criminal background check must be prepared by the national police (DIJ).
+(b) If the applicant has been residing in Panama for the past two consecutive years (without leaving the country) the criminal background check must be prepared by the national police (DIJ) in Panama.

 7. Personal Sworn Affidavit explaining the purpose for seeking Panama Permanent Residency and ability to support family and dependents.
 (This form will be supplied by Panama Offshore Legal Service’s immigration attorney.)